Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 I don't know.

-Any city where I could walk around in the middle of the night and Nigerian white supremacist MAGA supporters can take my subway sandwich away, that is not a good city.
+Any city where I can walk around in the middle of the night and Nigerian white supremacist MAGA supporters can take my subway sandwich away, that is not a good city.

 That's a terrible city.